Chart Color Schemes

 An assessment of population growth drivers in Croydon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Croydon's population is estimated at around 11,165 as of Feb 2026.
-This reflects an increase from the 2021 Census figure of 10,755 people.
-The suburb's population grew by 410 people (3.8%) since the census.
-AreaSearch estimated Croydon's resident population at 11,134 following examination of ABS ERP data released in June 2024 and validated an additional 38 new addresses since the Census date.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, the suburb of Croydon (NSW) had an estimated population of around 11,165 as of Feb 2026.
+This reflects a growth of 410 people from the 2021 Census figure of 10,755, indicating a 3.8% increase over this period.
+The change is inferred from AreaSearch's estimated resident population of 11,134 based on the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date.
 This results in a population density ratio of 4,575 persons per square kilometer, placing Croydon in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 96.0% of overall population gains for Croydon during recent periods.
+Overseas migration contributed approximately 96.0% of overall population gains during recent periods, driving primary growth for the area.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where ABS data is not available, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population